ltonetwork/lto-node/README.md

 Or you can use a reverse proxy like NGINX to make the node publicly available.
 This is highly recommended.

 ## Run in AWS Elastic Beanstalk

-Running the node using AWS Elastic Beanstalk (EB) it will only install the services on a machine.
+Running the node using AWS Elastic Beanstalk (EB) will install the services on a cloud machine.
 This node includes a Redis database, however it is highly recommended to use AWS Elastic Cache.
-The are 3 EB configuration files included.
+The are 2 EB configuration files included.

-1. Dockerrun.elastic-cache.aws.json
-2. Dockerrun.redis.aws.json
+1. Dockerrun.redis.aws.json
-3. Dockerrun.leveldb.aws.json
+2. Dockerrun.leveldb.aws.json

-Take to following steps to install the node on EB:
+Take the following steps to install the node on EB:

 1. Choose if you wish to run the node with or without redis.
 Rename the correct config file to Dockerrun.aws.json
 2. Zip the Dockerrun.aws.json file